Jared Porter: New York Mets

 Porter was hired by the New York Mets on December 13, 2020, to be the club's executive vice president and general manager.
 During his time as general manager, the Mets traded for Francisco Lindor, Carlos Carrasco, and Joey Lucchesi.

 On January 18, 2021, ESPN writers Mina Kimes and Jeff Passan published an article alleging a personal relationship that Porter had with a foreign female reporter in 2016 while working for the Chicago Cubs.
 After many mutual and personal text messages back and forth between Porter and the reporter, he sent her over sixty short text messages without response culminating with a sexually explicit photo.
 At this point, the reporter responded to Porter that she felt the photo was inappropriate and offensive, to which he apologized, marking the end of their communication.
-Mets’ owner Steve Cohen terminated Porter the next day.
+Mets' owner Steve Cohen terminated Porter the next day.
 He was succeeded by Zack Scott in an interim position.

 Blend

-Porter is a co-founder of Blend, a mental health coaching company that works with MLB players, NHL players, NCAA men's and women's athletes, high school athletes, youth athletes, and private clients.
+Porter currently works as the co-founder of Blend, a mental health and performance coaching company that works with MLB players, NHL players, NCAA men's and women's athletes, high school athletes, youth athletes, and private clients.
+Porter would say in 2024 that his interest in mental health stems from his own journey, including getting checked in at a Phoenix area mental health institution shortly after he was fired by the Mets.

 Personal life

 Porter resides in Naples, Florida with his wife, Mandy.
+He would acknowledge in 2024 that it was an "inappropriate relationship" that led to his firing from the Mets, and that "I made the decision to send the text message that I sent.
+And I certainly shouldn't have done it."